 A Not So “Great” War

 In 1918, Canada’s population stood at around 7,300,000 souls.
 Between 1914 and 1918 our country sent off 619,000 men and women as part of the Canadian Expeditionary Force, with 424,000 serving overseas.
 A staggering 60,000 lost their lives, and another 170,000 were wounded.
-And when we look at the numbers from all the other countries that were involved in this so-called “Great War”, it becomes very hard to fathom the scale of tragedy and human devastation.
+And when we look at the numbers from all the other countries that were involved, it becomes very hard to fathom the scale of tragedy and human devastation.

 By all accounts, between 16 and 20 million military personnel lost their lives during this terrible conflict.
 Add in the civilian casualties and the number climbs to an unimaginable 40 million people dead from a single war!
 More than the entire 2018 population of Canada wiped out.

 I’m pretty sure every person in Canada who had family here or in one of the other countries involved, has been touched by the heartbreak of this terrible war.
-We all have family members that were affected, we’ve all lost someone in our past to World War 1.
-This scale of human tragedy has shaped our country today, as it has shaped the descendants of those brave men and women.
-Our country would not be the bright and shining example to the world today, if it wasn’t for the sacrifices made one hundred years ago.
+We all have family members that were affected, we’ve all lost someone in our past to World War I. This scale of human tragedy has shaped our country today.
+It has shaped the descendants of those brave men and women.
+Our country wouldn’t be the example to the world today, if not for sacrifices made 100 years ago.

-Today I had the honour of marching in our Remembrance Day Parade with our local Scout troop.
+Today I had the honour of taking part in our local Remembrance Day Ceremonies by marching in the Remembrance Day Parade with our local Scout troop.
 My son Zachary and I walked side by side with police officers, firefighters, search and rescue volunteers, and Veterans of our military forces.
 I stood with our young Scouts as we listened to the role call of men and women who gave their lives for our little town.
 I watched the faces of these young boys and girls as they listened to Amazing Grace, and I almost wept with pride.
 No fidgeting, no one complaining about how boring it was.
 Just silent, solemn respect.

 Walking home after the ceremony we chatted about what we had heard and seen.
 I commented that, given the number of people who lost their lives, it’s good to hear their personal stories, so the dead aren’t anonymous.
 Zachary agreed, and we talked about the people in our lives who went to war, and came back.
 Even though he never met his Granddad, he was happy that he had learned things about him by reading about his time during World War II.